 - or if looking to volunteer with a larger group, a group with minors, or someone wanting shorter-term service projects, check these valuable opportunities.

 If you are interested in one of these opportunities, we invite you to attend the next volunteer orientation.
 Volunteer orientation offers an overview of our mission, facilities, who we are, who we serve, and how different roles function in our organization and so how you can help.
-On on-site orientation is required for volunteers filling regular spots, and as many members of a group-effort as possible, with at least one person from any group attending.
+On-site orientation is required for volunteers filling regular spots, and as many members of a group-effort as possible, with at least one person from any group attending.
 (Note that for those who will be volunteering via service projects or other off-site efforts, we still encourage orientation.)
-All on-site regular IFC volunteers are trained for their roles and provided with an IFC Policies & Procedures Manual via the orientation session.
+All on-site regular IFC volunteers are trained for their roles after being provided with an IFC Policies & Procedures Manual via the orientation session.
 This orientation is held at 7 p.m. on the second Tuesday of every month in the second floor conference room of the Douglas Building at 110 W. Main St. in Carrboro.
 (Parking maps and directions).

 Dates for upcoming volunteer orientations are as follows: